thedevyansh/swiftchat/README.md

 - Finally, the label important button shows the messages which have been marked as important by the NLP system.

   ![Show important messages](demos/d7.png)

+# Problem addressed
+In groups with a lot of messages in real time chat apps like WhatsApp, filtering out messages of relevance becomes a time consuming task, because of different types of messages; some messages are important notifications while others are grapevine chat (less important or general discussions).
+Since it becomes tedious to find out the important messages being received from a large pool of messages, they can go unnoticed quite a few times.
+Thus, there should be a way to segregate the notifications of relevance in one place.